Accountability, Governance & Law

 Impact cases showcase the impact our faculty and its research has on society, the business world, and our students.

-Impact cases are short cases that represent a portfolio of research around a central theme.
-Here you'l find the impact cases that serves the research area Accounting, Governance & Law.
+Impact cases represent a portfolio of research around a central theme.
+Here you'll find several relevant impact cases for the research area Accountability, Governance & Law.
 For all Impact Cases, please visit www.nyenrode.nl/impact.